petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/filter.md

 }
 ```

 The `ScrollId` is used to get the next `Limit` items if available.
-Provide the `ScrollId` from every response to the Filter endpoint to get the next page until the `Count` is equals with the `Limit` or a `ScrollId` is present.
+Provide the `ScrollId` from every response to the Filter endpoint to get the next page until the `Count` equals with the `Limit` or a `ScrollId` is present.

 > TIP: `ScrollId` can be same or different from call to call.
 Use the value from the last response.